 While there are numerous bands and acts that explore either one or the other, there is also a band that intricately melds both into one cohesive sound.
 Of course, I am talking about Black Road and the quartet at the heart of this dark sojourn, singer Suzi Uzi, guitarist Tim Morano, bassist Casey Papp, and drummer Robert Gonzales.

 Since the band’s formation in 2015, they have worked hard to establish themselves and rise above the din.
-Constantly gigging locally, networking and undertaking all that comes with both, Black Road have prepped themselves to elevate to a pivotal perch within the scene.
-That ascension will undoubtedly be bolstered by the official release of their new self-titled EP, which dropped on October 6th (CD via Bloodrock Records, Cassette & Vinyl via DHU Records).
+Constantly gigging locally, networking, and undertaking all that comes with both, Black Road has prepped itself to elevate to a pivotal perch within the scene.
+That ascension will undoubtedly be bolstered by the official release of their new self-titled EP, which dropped on October 6th (CD via Bloodrock Records, Cassette and Vinyl via DHU Records).

 The major basis from which all else is constructed upon is the aforementioned blues and doom.
 That could not be more evident than on the opening number “From Hell” which, after an isolated fuzzy bass line intro, explodes with one of Morano’s sinister six-string statements.
 Slow and so very much Iommian in style, it provides a slow grooving pulse as the rhythm section gets into the mix.

 It is the perfect vehicle for Suzi Uzi’s raspy, matter-of-fact vocalizations.
 All unite to render a plodding, pulsating transmission that gradually builds steam, then finds its release with some outright jamming.
 It’s the perfect segue into the galloping heaviness at the start of “Bloody Mary“, a chugging number that forcibly pushes right along.
 It keeps itself chunky and tight, right in the pocket with the playing as Suzi belts out the title character’s horrific tale… all while Tim delivers some fret-smoking solos along the way.